- In Arizona, the passing of Article SB 1098 legalized industrial hemp and cannabidiol (CBD) products(1).

 Despite the legalization of hemp, the US Food and Drug Administration (FDA) warns companies that market and sell CBD as dietary supplements(8).

-Further research is still needed to prove CBD’s safety and effectiveness in treating various medical conditions, says the FDA.
+Further research is still needed to prove CBD’s safety and effectiveness in treating various medical conditions, and particularly for special populations, says the FDA.

 Arizona CBD Laws